christian-camille/leeds-crime-data/README.md

 The pipeline produces two primary artifacts:
 1. **`data/processed/leeds_street_combined.csv`**: The master dataset containing **1,000,000+ records** (covering **Jan 2017 to Dec 2025**) with 100% Ward/Postcode coverage, ideal for deep analysis (EDA) or ML modelling.
 2. **`dashboard/data/crime_data.json`**: An optimised, minified structure containing pre-aggregated indices and spatial coordinates, powering the real-time web dashboard.
+3. **`dashboard/data/postcode_search.json`**: A compact search dataset containing exact aggregated crime points for postcode-radius lookups in the static dashboard.

+## Postcode Search Notes

+The postcode search stays compatible with static hosting.
+The browser looks up the entered postcode via **postcodes.io**, then filters the local `postcode_search.json` dataset client-side to compute crimes within a **100m radius**.

+- Results are **aggregated only**: total crimes plus a crime-type breakdown for the active dashboard filters.
+- The search currently supports **Leeds postcodes only**.
+- The feature depends on `postcodes.io` being reachable from the browser.

 ## License